matthewrevell/tutorials/Gitlab/Gitlab_Precise.md

 * `cloudstack.secret_key = "your_secret_key"`

 So now, Cloudstack knows who we are and how to connect us to the instance.
 So let tell Cloudstack what kind of "offering" we need.
 Gitlab's requirement is 2 cores and 2GB, so we need a Small instance.
+You can see all of exoscale's Service Offering by [querying the API from your browser](https://portal.exoscale.ch/api/serviceofferings "exoscale's service offerings").
+It returns JSON formatted content.

-Add the following line inside the block:
+Grab the `id` of the Service Offering and add the following line inside the block:

 * `cloudstack.service_offering_id = "21624abb-764e-4def-81d7-9fc54b5957fb"`